IliaKani/what-to-watch/Readme.md

 * Username.
 * Review date in the format: Month (full name), day, year.
 For example: December 24, 2018.
 * Adding a new review is done by clicking the “Add review” button.
 The button should only be visible to authorized users.

+#### 1.1.3.
+Feedback form

+When you click on the “Add review” button, you go to the Add review page (/films/:id/review).

+The page is available only to authorized users.
+Unauthorized users are redirected to the Sign In page.

+The user rates the film from 1 to 10.
+The rating is given by highlighting a certain number of stars.
+If a film does not yet have ratings from users, its rating on the server is 0.

+The review text must be no less than 50 and no more than 400 characters.

+Until the user has given a rating and entered the allowed amount of text, the button to send a review is not active.

+When you click the "Post" button and submit the data, the "Submit" button and the entire form should be blocked.
+The form and button are unlocked if the submission is successful or if an error occurs.

+If the form is submitted successfully, the user is redirected to the current movie card.

+If an error occurs, the user should be notified.
+The way the error is displayed is at the discretion of the developer.